 Intakers – Every new volunteer at Clínica begins with the best position.
 The Intaker is the first person a patient speaks with privately and performs all necessary vitals.
 Once all patients have been initially seen, Intakers have the opportunity to translate for Medical Students/Doctors if they are fluent in Spanish or shadow the Medical Students/Doctors and help them fill out any necessary paperwork.
 As Intakers, volunteers have the opportunity to interact with patients on a more personal level than with any other position.

 Receptionists – The Receptionists are the first to speak to the patients, take down information, and organize patient charts for the day.
-They are also in charge of making follow-up calls to patients and ensure all patients are entered into the database.
+They are also in charge of making follow-up appointments for patients and ensuring all patients are entered into the database.
 As receptionists, our volunteers have a better understanding of the Clinic’s daily functions.

 Lab Technicians – Our Lab Technicians are responsible for organizing laboratory samples and ensuring that instruments are clean and ready for use.
 They are also responsible for sending out samples and keeping track of labwork sent to the UC Davis Medical Center in Sacramento.

-Clinic Manager – Each Saturday, one dedicated undergraduate volunteer arrives at Clinic at around 6:45 AM to open the clinic and ensures that everything runs smoothly for the day.
+Clinic Monitor – Each Saturday, one dedicated undergraduate volunteer arrives at Clinic at around 6:45 AM to open the clinic and ensures that everything runs smoothly for the day.
 They are in charge of everything that goes on at the clinic, including organizing patients, assigning medical student to patients and rooms, and making sure that everything runs well for the day.

-Project Coordinator (PC) – This volunteer is responsible for preparing the diabetic patient’s charts.
-The PC ensures that all of the materials for the Diabetes Interest Group (DIG) are ready by the time the DIG Educator arrives.
+Health Educator – This volunteer is responsible for preparing the diabetic patient’s charts.
+The Health Educator ensures that all of the materials for the Diabetes Interest Group (DIG) are ready by the time the DIG Educator arrives.
 The DIG Educator and undergraduate members provide our diabetic patients with education on how to care for their diabetes, provide them with a group of peers who have similar experiences, answer their questions, and involve their families.